rkondakindi/my-app/terraform/myapp-infra/README.md

 ## Usage

-Create `terraform.tfvars` to provide inputs to variables like below
+Create `terraform.tfvars` file to provide vaules to variables.
+Here find the reference file below. data But, Make sure to change VPC, subnets, your_source_ip details as per your AWS settings.

 ```
 stack_name              = "mystack"